Pope Gregory IX

-Pope Gregory IX (Gregorius IX; born Ugolino di Conti; c.
-1145 or before 1170 – 22 August 1241) was head of the Catholic Church and ruler of the Papal States from 19 March 1227 until his death in 1241.
+Pope Gregory IX (Gregorius IX; born Ugolino di Conti; 1145 – 22 August 1241) was head of the Catholic Church and the ruler of the Papal States from 19 March 1227 until his death in 1241.
 He is known for issuing the Decretales and instituting the Papal Inquisition, in response to the failures of the episcopal inquisitions established during the time of Pope Lucius III, by means of the papal bull Ad abolendam, issued in 1184.

-The successor of Honorius III, he fully inherited the traditions of Gregory VII and of his own cousin Innocent III and zealously continued their policy of papal supremacy.
+He worked initially as a cardinal, and after becoming the successor of Honorius III, he fully inherited the traditions of Gregory VII and of his own cousin Innocent III, and zealously continued their policy of papal supremacy.

-Early life
+Early life and education

-Ugolino (Hugh) was born in Anagni.
+Ugolino (Hugh) was born in Anagni near Rome.
 The date of his birth varies in sources between c.
 1145 and 1170.
+He is said to have been "in his nineties, if not nearly one hundred years old" at his death.
 He received his education at the Universities of Paris and Bologna.

 He was created Cardinal-Deacon of the church of Sant'Eustachio by his cousin Innocent III in December 1198.
 In 1206 he was promoted to the rank of Cardinal Bishop of Ostia e Velletri.
 He became Dean of the Sacred College of Cardinals in 1218 or 1219.
 Upon the special request of Saint Francis, in 1220, Pope Honorius III appointed him Cardinal Protector of the order of the Franciscans.

 As Cardinal Bishop of Ostia, he cultivated a wide range of acquaintances, among them the Queen of England, Isabella of Angoulême.

 Papacy

 Gregory IX was elevated to the papacy in the papal election of 1227.
 He took the name "Gregory" because he formally assumed the papal office at the monastery of Saint Gregory ad Septem Solia.
 That same year, in one of his earliest acts as pope, he expanded the Inquisition powers already assigned to Konrad von Marburg to encompass the investigation of heresy throughout the whole of Germany.

 Gregory's bull Parens scientiarum of 1231, after the University of Paris strike of 1229, resolved differences between the unruly university scholars of Paris and the local authorities.
-His solution was in the manner of a true follower of Innocent III: he issued what in retrospect has been viewed as the magna carta of the University, assuming direct control by extending papal patronage: his bull allowed future suspension of lectures over a flexible range of provocations, from "monstrous injury or offense" to squabbles over "the right to assess the rents of lodgings".
+His solution was in the manner of a true follower of Innocent III: he issued what in retrospect has been viewed as the magna carta of the university, assuming direct control by extending papal patronage: his bull allowed future suspension of lectures over a flexible range of provocations, from "monstrous injury or offense" to squabbles over "the right to assess the rents of lodgings".

 In October 1232, after an investigation by legates, Gregory proclaimed a crusade against the Stedinger to be preached in northern Germany.
 In June 1233, he granted a plenary indulgence to those who took part.